 Windows XP: C:\Documents and Settings\All Users\Application Data\PGP Corporation\PGP

-Option 5 - Manually including the PGPtrustedcerts.asc file in the .msi file (post client install creation on SEMS).
-For more information on this method, please see KB TECH190946.
+Option 5 - Manually include the PGPtrustedcerts.asc file in the .msi file (post client install creation on Encryption Management Server).
+For more information on this method, please see TECH190946.

 Imported Document Id